-No. While the 4-year degree is one way to qualify for the FE Exam, the Arizona Board of Technical Registration does not require a degree from an accredited program to take the FE exam.
+No. While the 4-year degree is one way to qualify for the FE Exam in Arizona, the Arizona Board of Technical Registration does not require a degree from an accredited program to take the FE exam.

-You may apply for approval to sit for the FE exam if you have 4 years of relevant experience that is documented through the Arizona Board of Technical Registrations application (PDF).
+You may also apply for approval to sit for the FE exam if you have 4 years of documented relevant engineering experience.

-How do I apply to take the FE exam?
+Do I need to apply to take the FE exam in Arizona?

-For the most up-to-date information about the exam registration process and licensing requirements, please visit the Arizona Board of Technical Registrations website.
+For the most up-to-date information about the exam registration process and licensing requirements in Arizona, please visit the Arizona Board of Technical Registrations website.

 Is the FE exam in English?